grssmnn2/burger/README.md

 ```
 use "npm install packageName --save" in terminal to run application on your localhost:3000 webpage

+### Thoughts, Comments, Concerns

+This application was my first experience using different js files to house different functions of the server and page functionality.
+I used express for routing, handlebars to create dynamic HTML, and mySQL to store and update data.

 ## Authors

 * **Cecily Grossmann** (https://github.com/grssmnn2)